 All users and units have the responsibility to report any discovered unauthorized access attempts or other improper usage of KU information resources.
 If you observe, or have reported to you, a security or abuse problem with any University information resource, including violations of this policy, notify the Information Technology (IT) Customer Service Center (864-8080; email@example.com).
 The Customer Service Center will notify the KU IT Security Officer, who will coordinate the technical and administrative response to such incidents.
 The KU IT Security Officer leads a Computer Incident Response Team (CIRT), responsible for the identification, containment, eradication, and recovery of all devices during an incident.
 CIRT members will work with departmental technical liaisons to ensure effective response time and communication.
 The CIRT is responsible for coordinating evidence gathering and documentation, and for seeking advice from representatives from the Provost and Executive Vice Chancellor’s Office, General Counsel’s Office, Public Affairs, and others as required by the particular incident.

-Reports of all apparent IT policy violations will be forwarded by the KU IT Security Officer to the Chief Information Officer for disposition according to standard procedures and University policies on violation of policy.
+Reports of all apparent IT policy violations will be forwarded by the Chief Information Security Officer to the Chief Information Officer for disposition according to standard procedures and University policies on violation of policy.